Housefull (film series)

-Housefull is an Indian comedy film series.
-The series stars Akshay Kumar and Ritesh Deshmukh in all the films.
-The first two films Housefull and Housefull 2 were directed by Sajid Khan.
-The third film, Housefull 3, was directed by Sajid-Farhad and fourth film Housefull 4 was directed by Farhad Samji.
+Housefull is an Indian comedy film series starring Akshay Kumar, Ritesh Deshmukh, and Chunky Panday, who feature in all entries thus far.
+The first two, Housefull and Housefull 2, were directed by Sajid Khan; the third, Housefull 3, by Sajid-Farhad; the fourth, Housefull 4, by Farhad Samji; and the fifth with two prints, Housefull 5A and Housefull 5B, by Tarun Mansukhani.
 The series is produced by Sajid Nadiadwala under his banner Nadiadwala Grandson Entertainment.
 Each film starts with a fresh story unrelated with the preceding film's story.
-However, the theme and the pace remains the same.